 Nowadays most people take the advantage of supporting themselves with the help of a counsellor, coach or therapist through the challenges life throws at them at some stage.
 For people new to the field of self-development the question ‘What is the difference between a counsellor and coach?’ comes up often.
-Lets find some distinctions that might be helpful to you.
+Let’s find some distinctions that might be helpful to you.

-Counselling is the modality to heal yourself, to find closure for things that happened in your past, to come to see things from a healthier perspective, to learn to let go of grudges and resentment and to build up ego strength.
+Counselling is the modality to heal yourself, find closure for things that happened in your past, come to see things from a healthier perspective, learn to let go of grudges and resentment and build up ego strength.
 Counselling often works as a ‘talking therapy’ as research has found that expressing emotions helps to digest them.
-A counsellor acts as a professional friend in whom you can confide your innermost thoughts.
+A counsellor acts as a professional friend with whom you can confide your innermost thoughts.
 They will listen attentively and hold no judgment over your opinions or ideas.
 Most counsellors will refrain from giving you advice but help you find your own way, clarify the issues, bring understanding and wider perspective and support you in making your own wise decisions.
 Counselling mostly focuses on clearing past issues.